One-to-one practice in a group setting

 Classes run Monday to Friday from 6.00am to 9.00am and are suitable for all levels, even complete beginners.
 Drop-in price: £13

 How does it work?

-You will be assisted in your practice by our Mysore teacher Adam Keen – he is one of the highest qualified Ashtanga Yoga teachers in London.
+You will be assisted in your practice by our Mysore teacher Adam Keen.
 He will work with you on a one-to-one basis and guide you through the postures of the series.
 You will learn to develop a safe self-practice tailored to your own ability that you can do anywhere you are.

 Adam teaches with knowledge from his years of dedicated experience and has a genuine desire to share his passion with anyone interested in learning.
 Take a look at Adam’s website here…